The South African Model United Nations (SAMUN)

 “People think it’s just debating, but you are actually grooming young leaders.
 You are grooming young leaders who are going to make a valuable input to society.” – Mihlali Xozwa, SAMUN 2014

-Lesley Masibi – past participant of the Education Africa SAMUN programme who has graduated with an honours degree in Chemical Engineering.
+Lesley Masibi is a past participant of the Education Africa SAMUN programme who has graduated with an honours degree in Chemical Engineering.
 He is also a past winner of the One Day Leader competition.